 Younger people apply this powder, namely “Gulaal” on the feet of elderly persons and seek their blessings to enjoy the best fruits of life without any interruption.
 One day before this festival, on the evening of Chaturdashi tithi, people gather waste materials and wood stocks to burn them at an open space signifying the burning of evil powers and invite the auspiciousness in life.
 This ritual is called as ‘Holika Dahan’ and it is an inevitable part of Holi festival in India.

 Offering specially made sweets is another part of this festivity.
 ‘Gujia’ is a special sweets item that people make at home also to mark this festival of colour remarkable and leave a sweet taste in the mouth of their near and dear ones.
 This tithi has another significant importance among the followers of ‘Vaishnav Sampradaay’.
-Founder of this sect, Shri Chaitanya Mahaprabhu was born on this tithi, more that 530 years ago in 1486 A.D.
+Founder of this sect, Shri Chaitanya Mahaprabhu was born on this tithi, more then 530 years ago in 1486 A.D.
 He was a devoted devotee of Lord Krishna and was a spiritual leader having large numbers of followers all over the world now.